stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

 # Scrape and graph custom metrics

+With custom metrics you can expose any metrics from your model.
+For example you cloud expose features and predictions for model drift monitoring.

-Again. let's repeat the lab with a model from [Seldon Core](https://github.com/SeldonIO/seldon-core/blob/v1.2.2/examples/models/custom_metrics/model_rest.yaml).
+Again, let's repeat the lab with a model from [Seldon Core](https://github.com/SeldonIO/seldon-core/blob/v1.2.2/examples/models/custom_metrics/model_rest.yaml).

 ### Deploy the model and dashboard